 An unsynchronized write to the TIM channel registers to change a pulse width value could cause incorrect operation for up to two PWM periods.
 For example, writing a new value before the counter reaches the old value but after the counter reaches the new value prevents any compare during that PWM period.
 Also, using a TIM overflow interrupt routine to write a new, smaller pulse width value may cause the compare to be missed.
-The TIM may pass the new value before it is written.
+The TIM may pass the new value before it is written to the timer channel (TCHxH/TCHxL) registers.